A credit score may be only three numbers long, but it can nonetheless affect your life in big ways.

 As important as it is, not all of us have had the benefit of being good with money all of our lives.
 And in the aftermath of the COVID-19 pandemic, some of us have had to make difficult decisions that led to dips in our credit scores.

-If that sounds like you and you’re wondering what you can do to help your score recover, don’t fret.
+Don’t fret if that sounds like you and you’re wondering what you can do to help your score recover.
 Here’s how you can start the process of rebuilding your credit today.

 With a weighting of 35%, your payment history is the single factor with the biggest influence on your credit score.

 This is because lenders want to know that you have a history of making your payments on time.
 If they know you’ve paid other creditors without delay, then there’s a little less risk of non-payment if they lend you money.

 When you’ve got a bill due, skipping it can be tempting to increase your budget.
 But the fact of the matter is that one missed payment can have a serious impact on your credit.
 So if you want to get your credit to where it needs to be, your credit-building strategy has to include a plan for making all of your minimum payments.

 Did you know you can now have your rent reported to be counted toward your credit score?
 So make sure to get your payment in on time.
 If you are worried about making a bill on time, contact the landlord or billing department and ask if it is possible for an extension or a new payment arrangement.
 Make sure to do so BEFORE the due date.

 #2 Credit Utilization or Outstanding Debt: Keep Balances Low

 Remember the previous point about how your payment history affects your credit score?
 The second-biggest factor that influences your credit score is what’s known as a credit utilization ratio.